w3f/polkadot-wiki-old/docs/polkadot/node/guides/how-to-nominate.md

 ## How to stop nominating

 To stop nominating simply return to the `Account Actions` tab and click the `Stop Nominating` button.
-Your account will be set to `chill` and at the next session will no longer be nominating to the validator.
+Your account will be set to `chill` and at the next era will no longer be nominating to the validator.
+This may take up to an hour to take effect!